ozcodx/ashwake/docs/DEV_NOTES.md

 - **Nature**: Incorporeal disease that distorts consciousness, perception, and reality
 - **Manifestation**: Invisible force, detected only through its effects on the environment and entities
 - **Mechanics to implement**:
-  - Effects on environment (distorted behavior of nodes/blocks)
   - Effects on entities and mobs
   - Player debuffs when in corrupted areas
   - Corruption resistance/immunity items